Flitwick Moor (& Folly Wood)

 Folly Wood is a haven for mosses and ferns and the spring flowers of opposite-leaved golden saxifrage.
 The grazed meadows, untouched by peat extraction, feature meadow saxifrage and lady’s bedstraw and a range of grasshoppers and bush crickets, including the intriguingly named short-winged conehead.
 Large anthills produced by the yellow meadow ant may also contain nests of other ants.

 We manage this diverse site by grazing the grassland and parts of the woodland, raking the fen meadow, as well as pulling bracken, coppicing shrubs and pollarding willows.
-We have occasional work parties at Flitwick; see our website for details.
+We have occasional work parties at Flitwick; see our volunteering pages for more details.